-When the Contract Plans Manual is completed, the Manual will outline the organization and structure of Contract Plans and provide comprehensive guidance for the organization of drawings and drafting standards.
+The Contract Plans Manual outlines the organization and structure of Contract Plans and provide comprehensive guidance for the organization of drawings and drafting standards.

-6.5.3 HYDRAULICS MANUAL
+6.5.3 Hydraulics Manual

 The ODOT Hydraulics Manual is available from the Geo-Environmental Unit's Practices & Standards Unit.
 This manual provides practices and procedures used by ODOT for the hydraulic design of highway facilities.
 Within this manual there is a wealth of resources that can be valuable in planning erosion and sediment control plans.
 Among the resources are topographic data, 24-hour precipitation maps and information about stormwater treatment.
 It is worthwhile for Erosion and Sediment Control Designers to be familiar with its contents.